axibase/atsd/administration/logging.md

 ### File Count

-To increase the number of files stored by a given logger, increase `maxIndex` attribute.
+To increase the number of files stored by a given logger, increase the value in the `maxIndex` tag.

 ```xml
    <maxIndex>20</maxIndex>